douglampe/codetender/README.md

     codetender new ../relative/path/to/folder new_folder_name

-### API

-    ct.new({ template: 'user/repository', folder: 'new_folder_name' });

-OR

-    ct.new({ template: 'https://repository.url.git', folder: 'new_folder_name' });

-OR

-    ct.new({ template: '../relative/path/to/folder', folder: 'new_folder_name' });

-If the template includes a `.codetender` configuration file, you will be prompted to enter specific text which will replace placeholders in the template.
+If the template includes a `.codetender` configuration file in the root folder, you will be prompted to enter specific text which will replace placeholders in the template.
 If no configuration file exists, you will be prompted for each token to replace and the replacement text.
 CodeTender will then create a folder and copy the files into the folder.
 If the files come from a git repository, the `.git` folder will be deleted to disconnect it from the original remote branch.
 Finally, CodeTender will replace all of the tokens as specified in file names, folder names, and file content.

-## Rename Tokens in Existing Folder
+### Rename Tokens in Existing Folder

-### CLI

     codetender replace path/to/folder -f codetender-config.json

-### API

-    ct.replace({ folder: 'path/to/folder', file: 'codetender-config.json' });

 You will be prompted for each token to replace and the replacement text.
 CodeTender will replace all of the tokens as specified in file names, folder names, and file content.
 You can specify a JSON configuration file using the `--file`